2022 OPIOID RESPONSE SYMPOSIUM

 Shana knows first-hand the pressures of caring for patients who are facing a crisis.
 In her previous role as a psychiatric social worker in an ED, she and her team spent hours on the phone calling behavioral health hospitals and outpatient facilities to determine availability and open beds.
 XFERALL’s mission is to drastically save time for clinical staff and reduce the amount of time patients spend in EDs waiting for a transfer to the most appropriate care center by applying innovative technology solutions.

 This session will highlight experts from three of DC’s specialty hospitals who have experience working with patients with unique circumstances surrounding their care for substance use: children, patients undergoing long-term rehabilitation, and veterans.
 Learn innovative strategies from their work with key populations that can apply to all patients, as well as their ideas for improving access and availability of resources for populations often left on the margins of substance use care.

 Moderator: Karly Funk, MSN, RN, Behavioral Health Nurse Manager, The George Washington University Hospital

 Presenters: Meghan Schott, DO, Medical Director, Psychiatric Emergency Services, Children’s National Hospital; Friedhelm Sandbrink, MD, Director Pain Management, Veterans Affairs Medical Center; and Samuel Gordon, PhD, Assistant Director of Psychology, MedStar National Rehabilitation Network

-6.0 CE credits will be available to physicians, nursing, pharmacy and social workers.
+6.0 CE credits available to physicians, nursing, pharmacy and social workers.

 This activity is sponsored by the State Opioid Response Grant through the District of Columbia Department of Behavioral Health.